mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 **Advanced parameters for developers:**

-There are some advanced parameters type *$function* is implemented for advanced users / developers.
-The syntax is like below
+There are some advanced parameters type *$function* for advanced users / developers.
+Here is the exammple syntax:

 * $function.sample.getSampleText (For development purpose)

 The above parameter calls the function 'getSampleText' in 'sample.js' file located at 'lib/mocking/custom-functions' folder.
-An argument will be passed to this function from which the developer can get the request parameters to process like 'arg1.request.body.quoteId', 'arg1.request.headers.date' ...etc
+An argument will be passed to this function from which the developer can get the request parameters to process, for example 'arg1.request.body.quoteId', 'arg1.request.headers.date' ...etc

-Please be noted that these javascript files can not be change in runtime and need compilation for the changes.
+Please note that these javascript files can not be changed at runtime and need to be compilated prior to running.

 #### MOCK_ERROR_CALLBACK and MOCK_CALLBACK